w3f/polkadot-wiki/docs/learn/learn-staking.md

 validator pool (i.e., all stake held by the validator and its nominators).

-Now assume that there is a group running several validators, and all of them have an issue in the
+Now assume that there is a group running several validators, and all of them have an issue in the same slot.
+The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
+If 20 validators equivocate, this is a much more serious offence and possibly indicates a coordinated attack on the network, and so the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
+All slashed validators will also be chilled.

 From the example above, the risk in nominating or running many validators in the active set are apparent.
 While rewards grow linearly (two validators will get you approximately twice as many